Capturing the dynamical repertoire of single neurons with generalized linear models: GLMs capture a wide array of complex dynamical behaviors

-We fit a GLM to spike trains simulated from such a bistable Izhikevich neuron and found that the fitted GLM can capture bistable behavior of the original model with high accuracy (\figref{bistable}C-G).
-When stimulated during the silent state, the GLM emits a spike due to the positive output of the stimulus filter (\figref{bistable}E, blue), and tonic firing ensues due to a positive lobe in the post-spike filter that causes self-excitation at a fixed latency of approximately 10 ms after the previous spike (\figref{bistable}E).
+We fit a GLM to spike trains simulated from such a bistable Izhikevich neuron and found that the fitted GLM can capture bistable behavior of the original model with high accuracy (Figure~\ref{fig:bistable}C-G).
+When stimulated during the silent state, the GLM emits a spike due to the positive output of the stimulus filter (Figure~\ref{fig:bistable}E, blue), and tonic firing ensues due to a positive lobe in the post-spike filter that causes self-excitation at a fixed latency of approximately 10 ms after the previous spike (Figure~\ref{fig:bistable}E).
 The GLM returns from the active state to the silent state when a positive stimulus pulse synchronizes negative lobes of the stimulus and post-spike filters.
 Only the combination of these two negative drives is strong enough to shut off spiking; without the negative drive created by previous spikes (appearing in the post-spike filter at a latency of 15 ms after a spike), suppression from the negative lobe of the stimulus filter is not strong enough to prevent spiking.
-As with the tonic spiking neuron discussed above, the interaction between the stimulus and post-spike filters generates rapid rises in the conditional intensity (\figref{bistable}F), leading to precisely timed spikes that mimic those of the deterministic Izhikevich neuron (\figref{bistable}G).
+As with the tonic spiking neuron discussed above, the interaction between the stimulus and post-spike filters generates rapid rises in the conditional intensity (Figure~\ref{fig:bistable}F), leading to precisely timed spikes that mimic those of the deterministic Izhikevich neuron (Figure~\ref{fig:bistable}G).

-The Izhikevich neuron can also exhibit a second form of bistability, in which the return to the silent state from the active state is induced by a negative instead of a positive current pulse.
-We performed a similar fitting exercise and found that the GLM is also able to reproduce this behavior (see \figref{allbehaviors}P).
+This Izhikevich neuron (with the same parameters) can also exhibit a second form of bistability, in which the return to the silent state from the active state is induced by a negative instead of a positive current pulse.
+We performed a similar fitting exercise and found that the GLM is also able to reproduce this behavior.
 Firing is initiated and maintained by a similar mechanism as the first form of bistability, but firing offset occurs due to the fact that a negative stimulus pulse creates immediate negative output from the stimulus filter, which suppresses firing during the time when a spike would have occurred due to spike-history filter input.
-Tonic firing is extinguished more rapidly in this second form of bistability than the first (compare \figref{allbehaviors}O and P).
+Tonic firing is extinguished more rapidly in this second form of bistability than the first (see Figure~\ref{fig:allbehaviors} below).

-\subsubsection{Type I and type II firing}
+\subsection{Type I and type II firing}